William Murdoch (pianist): Early life and education

 Murdoch was born at Sandhurst (now Bendigo, Victoria), the son of Andrew Murdoch, an ironfounder, and his wife Annie, née Esler.
 At 11 years of age William began piano lessons and soon won several solo competitions.
 In 1903 he was awarded the first Bendigo Austral Scholarship.
 This entitled him to three years' tuition at Marshall-Hall's Conservatorium of Music, where he continued his studies under Eduard Scharf and W. A. Laver, later Ormond Professor of Music.
-In 1906 Murdoch won the Clarke Scholarship, which entitled him to three years' tuition at the Royal College of Music, London.
-As the scholarship was insufficient to cover his expenses, (Note: The Clarke Scholarship was created under the same (School of Music) scheme as the Elder Overseas Scholarship in South Australia.
+In 1906 Murdoch won the Clarke Scholarship.
+(Note: The Clarke Scholarship was created under the same (School of Music) scheme as the Elder Overseas Scholarship in South Australia.
 It did not cover, for instance, the inescapable accommodation during the (lengthy) holidays and transport to concerts.
 Even during term only one meal was supplied, Monday to Friday.
-Not a problem for English students but potentially crippling for Colonials) it was agreed that he should receive the balance of his Austral Scholarship, and a further amount was raised from a concert and subscriptions at Bendigo.
-Murdoch spent two miserable years (1907–1908) at the London College.
+Not a problem for English students but potentially crippling for Colonials) Murdoch spent two miserable years (1907–1908) at the London College.